Evergreen Student Civic Engagement Institute

 The Evergreen Student Civic Engagement Institute (ESCEI) is a great way to begin your career as a Greener!
 As one of 50 students, all new to Evergreen, you'll participate in a vibrant learning community, earn academic credit, and build your leadership and communication skills.

-The six-day Institute, for newly-admitted first-year students, emphasizes:
+The six-day Institute for first-year students emphasizes:

 - Academic exploration of democratic values